iisti/cybersecuritybase-project/README.md

 </div>
 ```

+**The whole application might need restart in Netbeans, so that the changes start workgin!**
 Now the form should not accept password which is not strong enough.
 The definition of strong password is given to user on the page.

 ---